Valid Inference with Imperfect Synthetic Data: Introduction

-While such pipelines leveraging fully synthetic simulations have yet to be fully realized, developing reliable mechanisms for aggregating these data sources is indeed what will inform \textit{how} such pipelines should be designed and implemented in practice.
-Yet, existing methods have not made clear by what means we can incorporate such data, while producing statistically valid estimates.
 First of all, it is not immediately obvious how to even produce synthetic samples such that they can be used in a principled manner.
-Naively drawing samples from a generative model and treating them as additional samples alongside real data makes it impossible to provide statistical guarantees for the resulting estimate if the generative model does not perfectly match the real distribution---which is expected in practice.
-To address this, we propose a specific sampling strategy in which each synthetic sample is generated conditional on an individual real text as an example (see Section \ref{sec:prelims} for details).
+Naively drawing samples from a generative model and treating them as additional samples alongside real data makes it impossible to provide statistical guarantees for the resulting estimate if the generative model does not perfectly match the real distribution, which is expected in practice.
+We propose a specific sampling strategy in which each synthetic sample is generated conditional on an individual real text in Section \ref{sec:prelims}.
 What makes this formulation statistically powerful is that it introduces a correlation structure between each real text and synthetic sample.
 This correlation structure will prove critical for principled methods for integrating synthetic data, as it enables us to more effectively share information across them.

-We focus on the following setup, which is one instantiation of the illustrated sampling strategy.
-We assume the practitioner has access to a corpus of unlabeled text and only a small set of human annotations of covariates and outcomes.
-Here, the practitioner can leverage LLMs to (1) predict covariates and outcomes for the unlabeled text samples; and (2) generate new text samples conditioned on available text samples and extract covariates and outcomes from them similarly to (1).
-Under this setting, we study how to effectively combine these different sources of information for downstream statistical estimation tasks.